deugene/oraq/README.md

   job,                    // job {function}
   jobOptions = {          // job options {object}
-    jobId,                // job id {string} (random string by default) jobData,              // data to pass as an argument to the job {and}
+    jobId,                // job id {string} (random string by default) jobData,              // data to pass as an argument to the job {any}
     lifo                  // last-in-first-out {boolean} (false by default) }
 ).then(jobResult => console.log(jobResult));